Introduction to the village

 The War Data

 As with all other small rural communities, Hebden suffered its losses during the two world wars.
-This section lists those soldiers who died in the World Wars, those whose names appear on the village's Memorial Plaque and/or the Roles of Honour, and details the one Commonwealth War Grave in the village.
+These two pages lists those soldiers who died in the World Wars, those whose names appear on the village's Memorial Plaque and/or the Roles of Honour, and details of the one Commonwealth War Grave in the village.

 Hebden has two cemeteries - one in St. Peter's churchyard, and a newer one on the other side of Church Lane.
 Hebden is part of the ecclesiastical parish of Linton, and St. Peter's Church was built in 1841 as a chapel of ease for the expanding population of Hebden, so no burials occurred before that date.
 The newer cemetery dates from the mid-1960s.
 This section records those remembered on all the memorials, whether or not the memorial is associated with a grave.